Childbirth, Raising Children and Education

 Single Parent Household Support Programs

-- ・Single Parent Household Support Programs (Boshi Fushi Kafu Fukushi Shikin)
+- ・Loan program for single parent households (Boshi Fushi Kafu Fukushi Shikin)

-- ・Training opportunities including computer classes to acquire necessary skills for work are available with small fees.
+- ・Training opportunities, including computer classes to acquire necessary skills for work, are available at low fees

-- ・Medical Expense Subsidy for Single-Parent Household (Hitori-oya Katei tou Iryohi Shikyu Seido)
+- ・Medical expense subsidies for single parent households (Hitori-oya Katei tou Iryohi Shikyu Seido)

 Counseling on raising children